SEEKCommons/seekcommons-org-website/fellowship-faq.md

 2. This fellowship requires expert fluency in spoken and written English.
 3. You will need to clearly demonstrate that you are working on socio-environmental problems with an Open or STS-related project.
 4. The majority of our mentors are based in the U.S. and as we select fellows, we will be attempting to match fellows and mentors with similar geographic and topical experience.
-5. SEEKCommons cannot provide travel support to the annual SEEKCommons convening for fellows outside of the U.S.
+5. NSF SEEKCommons cannot provide travel support to the annual NSF SEEKCommons convening for fellows outside of the U.S.

 **If I am interested in or experienced with one of the tracks (STS, socio-environmental research, or open) but not all, am I still eligible?**